 Efficiency

-This charger uses 3 monocrystalline panels, so it is quite efficient.
-In fact, its rated conversion efficiency is between 21 and 24% – some of the highest efficiencies amongst portable solar panels on this list.
-The efficiency of IXNINE and FEELLE Solar Charger falls short of the said range.
 The good thing about the high efficiency of the Nekteck 21W is that it gets relatively more solar power in a short time.
-So, even when the sun does not stay out too long, you should get a considerable amount of charge.
+So, even when the sun does not stay out too long, you should get a considerable charge.

 Durability

-It comes with a PET cover.
-The cover has an ingress protection code of IPX4.
-It means that it offers resistance to water splashes from various directions.
-Beyond that, this cover will not offer sufficient protection from the rain.
+Beyond that, this cover will not offer sufficient protection from heavy rain.
 Nonetheless, the portable solar panels of the Nekteck Charger are waterproof to a fair degree.

 Pros